DorianRudolph/QWalkingPad/README.md

   - `qwalkingpad start`
   - `qwalkingpad addSpeed <speed>` (speed in 0.1 km/h)
   - `qwalkingpad setSpeed <speed>`
-- Track Statistics in CSV file.
+- Track statistics in CSV file.
 - Set speed in 0.1 km/h increments (not possible with the [app](https://play.google.com/store/apps/details?id=com.walkingpad.app) or remote)
 - (Maybe) cross-platform, written in C++ with Qt (only tested on Arch Linux with the WalkingPad A1 Pro).
 - *eternal alpha*, contributions welcome